Quickback Docs

 Override the auto-detected column with displayColumn:

-export default defineTable(accountCodes, {
+export default defineTable(interviewStages, {

-displayColumn: 'code', // Use 'code' instead of auto-detected 'name'
+displayColumn: 'label', // Use 'label' instead of auto-detected 'name'

 firewall: { organization: {} },